Nytrock/MyProjects/README.md

 ## [Tetris](https://github.com/Nytrock/Lyceum_Pygame_Project)
 - Status: ✅ Completed
-- Date of creation: December 2021 - January 2022
+- Date of creation: December 2021
 - Description: already the second project created for Yandex.Lyceum, this time was created in a team.
 In fact, there was no team, I did almost all the work myself.
 The project itself is a Tetris built with Pygame.
 Do not add, do not take away, just a classic Tetris with classic controls, classic gameplay and mechanics, like a high score
 - Plans: I am not going to change my projects for Yandex.Lyceum in any case, not counting the structure.
 The app will stay that way forever